Home » Recipe Index » Christmas Recipes » Vanilla Fruit Butter Cake for Christmas

 Notes

-• Coating the fruits with flour will make the fruits float in the batter, so they don’t sink at the bottom of the cake.
+• Coat the fruits with flour – A light dusting of flour helps suspend the dried fruits throughout the cake so they don’t all sink to the bottom.

 Nutrition